eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 #### reconnectForRedeliveryDelay

-Configures how long to wait before reconnecting a consumer client for redelivery when `"reconnectForRedelivery"` was enabled, at least `1s`.
+Configures how long to wait before reconnecting a consumer client for redelivery when `"reconnectForRedelivery"` and `separatePublisherClient` are both enabled.
+The minimum value is `1s`.

 Default: `2s`

-The longer the reconnect takes, the more QoS 0 messages probably are lost.

 ## Establishing a connection to an MQTT 3.1.1 endpoint